-It is the responsibility of the centre to ensure that learners' analysing and evaluating performance task (AEP) and any evidence of performance are stored securely.
-Any breach in security must be reported to OCR as soon as possible by submitting a written report (a blank report form is available on Interchange) from the Head of Centre detailing the circumstances, the learners concerned and any action taken.
-Learners' Analysing and Evaluating Performance task (AEP) and any evidence of performance must be stored securely and should be available for moderation.
+It is the responsibility of the centre to ensure that learners' analysing and evaluating performance (AEP) task and any evidence of performance are stored securely.
+Any breach in security must be reported to OCR as soon as possible by submitting a written report (available from the JCQ website) from the Head of Centre detailing the circumstances, the learners concerned and any action taken.

+Learners' Analysing and Evaluating Performance (AEP) task and any evidence of performance must be stored securely in line with your centre's GDPR policy and should be available for moderation.
 It is suggested that they are destroyed after the last date for result enquiries following the examination series in which entries for the units concerned are made.